Parfait is perfect for anyone who likes creamy frozen desserts but don’t have an ice cream machine. In other words, me.

 5. Fold about 1/3 of the reserved whipped cream into the egg mix, then fold in the rest.
 Gently stir in the booze (start with a little and then taste it…) and the tiny pinch of salt.

 Pour the parfait into individual glasses or molds if you like, then cover them and put them in the freezer.
-Or you can put it into any appropriate sized container and just serve the parfait in scoops like ice cream, accompanied by macerated fruits, a little chocolate sauce, whatever you like.
+Or you can put it into container and just serve the parfait in scoops like ice cream, accompanied by macerated fruits, a little chocolate sauce, whatever you like.

 To make frozen “soufflés,” use strips of parchment to line ramekins, cutting the strips wider than the ramekins are high so that you can overfill the molds.
 After the parfait is frozen, remove the parchment collars and you’ll have what looks like a risen soufflé.
 Parfait also makes a fine filling for icebox cakes or bombes.